classroom-mob-rpg/classroom-mob-rpg.github.io/src/ModeratorInstructions.md

 Depending on the experience level of the teams, you might want to provide a project skeleton that includes an initial failing unit test.

+It is easy for students to become overwhelmed and forget the goal of the game, no matter how often you say it.
+Therefore, you should write, project, or provide handouts to frame the exercise, using text like this:
+> Use Test-Driven Development and Mob Programming to solve the following
+> programming challenge: [Insert the programming challenge here]

 Prepare a timer that you can run for all players, and project this to the room if possible.
 Three-minute turns are recommended, and a single round of the game should have as many turns as there